C++ Algorithm swap_ranges swaps the elements within the range [first1, last2) with the elements in the range beginning from first2.

 v2: 1, 2, 3, 7, 8,

-In the above example, elements of vector v1 is swapped by vector v2 from range begin to end of v1.
+In the example provided, the elements of vector v1 are interchanged with those of vector v2 within the range starting from the beginning to the end of v1.

 Example 2

-Let's see a simple example to exchange the contents of two vectors:
+Let's examine a basic illustration demonstrating how to swap the elements of two vectors:

 #include <iostream>